cjy124/xyz/followup_proposal.md

 ##### Proposed solution to key requirements
-1. Itinerary will be delivered to the email registered during the application ...QRcode to be included in the itinerary
+1. Itinerary will be delivered to the email registered during the application
+	- QRcode to be included in the itinerary
-2. Recipient will have the QRcode scanned at point of interest, and validated with a backend application ...Backend application will validate the QRcode against the generated unique key stored in database upon approval of application
+2. Recipient will have the QRcode scanned at point of interest, and validated with a backend application
+	- Backend application will validate the QRcode against the generated unique key stored in database upon approval of application
-...If QRcode is not registered in the database, it will be deemed as a fraud ...Backend application will return the application details, and personnel at point of interest to verify ...After verification, personnel at point of interest will confirm and backend application will update validity of QRcode to used
+	- If QRcode is not registered in the database, it will be deemed as a fraud
+	- Backend application will return the application details, and personnel at point of interest to verify
+	- After verification, personnel at point of interest will confirm and backend application will update validity of QRcode to used
-3. Application details will be presented after validation with a backend application ...Details of the application will be pulled from the database
+3. Application details will be presented after validation with a backend application
+	- Details of the application will be pulled from the database

 ##### Advantages
 1. QRcode provides for a quick and astehtically pleasing way ot storing information